geodezyx.stats package

 Notes

-This calculates the standard deviation (RMS of deviations from the mean).
+This is equivalent to the standard deviation of the input.

 Parameters: